linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

 The second menthod is using [OpenVPN Access Server](https://openvpn.net/index.php/access-server/overview.html), a server-side application which lets you configure these things through a GUI in your web browser.
 Client machines access a private URL to download their credential packages.

 For small applications, OpenVPN Access Server is the more streamlined and user-friendly method.
-The free version allows up to two simultaneous administrators (OpenVPN Access calls them "users") and more can be added by buying licensing.
+The free version allows up to two simultaneous users and though each user can have as many client devices as they like, a user's clients will all have the same keys and certificates; more can be added by buying licensing.
 For more advanced configurations than what the GUI offers though, you would still need to resort to editing config files.

 If you are interested getting OpenVPN Access Server running on your Linode, see our guide: [Secure Communications with OpenVPN Access Server](docs/networking/vpn/openvpn-access-server). **The remainder of *this* guide will focus on the manual configuration method using OpenVPN Community Edition.**